Medicare in Alaska

 Although the ACA eliminated medical underwriting in the individual health insurance market, it did not change anything about the rules relating to Medigap coverage.
 Medigap applications are medically underwritten if people apply for Medigap before they’re 65 (and their state doesn’t have a guaranteed-issue rule for that population) or if they apply after their initial enrollment window ends and they don’t have one of the qualifying events that trigger a guaranteed-issue window for eligibility.

-For 2022 coverage, insurers are offering 20 stand-alone Part D plans to people who reside in Alaska, with premiums ranging from about $7 to $97 per month.
 The Medicare Part D enrollment window runs from October 15 to December 7 each year, with coverage changes taking effect January 1.
 Medicare beneficiaries are encouraged to use Medicare’s plan finder tool (available at Medicare.gov) to compare the available options for the coming year and see how each plan would cover their own personal prescription needs.